ldclaar/Tissuecyte_Annotation/README.md

   * To move to different slices arcoss the brain, drag the main slider or use the left/right arrow keys

 ### Warp Points to CCF
+  * Once all points have been annotated, click the Warp Annotations to CCF button to warp the points.
+Once this process has finished, a popup will appear saying that a new window will open with the warped points.
+Click OK and then wait for the CCF volume to be loaded.
+  * Then, scroll through the slices to see the warped points.
+Some of the warped points may appear on different slices, but they should generally be in the same regions of interest when compared with the 10 micron volume.
+  * The warped points will be saved to following location `/allen/programs/mindscope/workgroups/np-behavior/tissuecyte/mouseID/probe_annotations_mouseID_warped.csv`